 The Speaking section consists of one or two samples and three test questions.

-- After recording, click PLAY to listen to your recording
+After recording, click LISTEN to listen to your recording

 Following these procedures will prevent having a speaking response that cannot be graded.
 Keep in mind that Avant graders hear exactly what you are able to hear.

 To resume a test, log in exactly as you did the first time using the same credentials.
-The test should restart at the point where you left off.
-If the Student Profile screen appears instead, STOP the test.
-This indicates that the name entered in the Login Name field this time is different than originally entered.
+Click on Continue Test after entering the Test code and Password.
+The test should resume at the point where you left off.
 Try logging in again or contact your test proctor or teacher for assistance.